julianpoy/RecipeSage-selfhost/SETUP-SYNOLOGY.md

 ## Prerequisites

-- Version 7.2 of DSM running on your Synology NAS.
+- Version 7.2 or later of DSM running on your Synology NAS.
 - The package `Container Manager` installed via the `Package Center` application on your Synology NAS.

 ## Step 1

 Copy the RecipeSage docker-compose.yml file [from here](https://raw.githubusercontent.com/julianpoy/RecipeSage-selfhost/main/docker-compose.yml).

+Change the API_PUBLIC_BASE_URL variable to your domain (keeping the `/api` suffix).

 ## Step 2